-In most countries civilization has brought enough food that we are not a situation of caloric deficit, like our ancestors were for the most part.
-When they hunted an animal they had food in high quantity for a while, then until the next capture, they would have to skip the proteins.
+In most countries, civilization has brought enough food that we are not a situation of caloric deficit, like our ancestors were for the most part.
+When they hunted an animal they had food in high quantity for a while, then until the next capture, they would have to skip the proteins and much of the fats.
 This lifestyle meant two things.
-We evolved from intermittent fasting: times of eating at will, times of eating much less.
-Also food came directly from nature.
+We evolved from intermittent fasting: times of eating a bit more, times of eating a bit less.
+Also, food came directly from nature.
 It was not processed.

-Now compare to today’s common lifestyle: processed foods available and affordable to all, taken in regular basis, on a constant basis.
-For fitness, eating what you want can represent many things.
+Now compare to today’s common lifestyle: processed foods available and affordable to all, taken on a constant basis.
+Eating what you want can represent many things.
 But how many times do we tell ourselves we’ll eat a certain way and end up picking something different instead?
-Can we get to eat what we want?
-In this post we take the example of seeds and nuts.

 If, after consulting with a specialist, you put together a plan, how to turn this goal into a habit?
 In this post we take the examples of seeds and nuts, as well as vegetables.
 They may or may not be the foods we need, we use these for illustration purposes.